-Ah—location, location, location.
-Choosing where you’re going to open up shop is one of the first and most important decisions you’ll make when starting a business.
+Ah, location, location, location.
+Choosing where to open up shop is one of the first and most important decisions you’ll make when starting a business.
 But, location isn’t just about picking a building on a popular street corner.
-It’s also about selecting a state to do business in.
+It’s also about selecting a state to do business in—the best state to start a business.

-Which state should you choose for your business?
+So, which state should you choose for your business?
 Your home state?
 What about your dream state?
 The most populated state?
+Least populated?

-The best states to start a business: 5 things to look out for
+The best state to start a business depends on these 5 things

-So, what makes the best states for small business so superior?
+What about a state makes it the “best” for small business startups?
 Business-friendly states earn their names for a reason.
+In fact, there are five of them.

 1. Financing opportunities